 As a person, Birgitta was born in 1303 in the upper echelon society.
 Her father was a lawgiver, a knight, member of the privy council and major landholder.
 Her mother was just as well to do coming from a lineage of kings dated back to King Canute the Great in Denmark.
 Her mother died when she was 11 years old and went to live with her Aunt Katarina.

 Growing up in aristocratic society, she married Ulf Gudmarsson at 13 much too young but not unusual even though she was not physically matured.
-The marriage is to form political and economic alliance.
+The marriage is to form a political and economic alliance.
 She and Ulf lived as brother and sisters initially, had a good life together.
 In the course of 17 years of their marriage, they had eight children.

 She served as a wife, mother and responsible for the Queen’s court and education until her husband died.
 She was barely 40 years old.
-She never remarried and focused her life to her calling and of spiritual matters.
+She never remarried and focused her life on her calling and of spiritual matters.

 As a saint, Birgitta in her childhood had visions.
-She met Jesus Christ, Mary and the devil.
+She met Jesus Christ, Mary, and the devil.
 During her marriage, she took care of prostitutes, took care of the sick and engaged in other pious acts.
 Together with her husband, the made pilgrimages.

 Christ gave Birgitta three major tasks:

 1. Establish a new monastic order in Vadstena

 2. Get the Pope to move back to Rome from Avignon